How Important Are Breadcrumbs in Meatloaf?

 3. Cornmeal

-For a slightly different texture, cornmeal can be used as a substitute.
-While it doesn’t absorb moisture as well as Bread crumbs
+For a slightly different texture, cornmeal can be used as a substitute for breadcrumbs.
+While it doesn’t absorb moisture as well, it helps bind the ingredients and adds a unique texture.
+Additionally, cornmeal contributes a slightly sweet flavor, enhancing the overall taste of your meatloaf.

 4. Ground Nuts or Seeds